urbit/docs/docs/using/messaging.md

 `;hide ~some/circle`
 Removes a circle from your public membership list.

-### Presence
+### Status

-You'll see presence notifications when people enter or leave stations you're subscribed to.
+You'll see status notifications when people enter or leave stations you're subscribed to.

 `;set quiet`
-Turn off presence notifications
+Turn off status (and config) notifications.

 `;unset quiet`
-Turn on presence notifications
+Turn on status (and config) notifications.

 `;who`
 List everyone in all your subscribed circles.
 Optionally specify a